DIRACGrid/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

 Internal structure
 ******************

-- :py:class:`~DIRAC.Core.DISET.ServiceReactor` is now :py:class:`~DIRAC.TornadoServices.Server.TornadoServer`
+- :py:class:`~DIRAC.Core.DISET.ServiceReactor` is now :py:class:`~DIRAC.Core.Tornado.Server.TornadoServer`
-- :py:class:`~DIRAC.Core.DISET.private.Service` and :py:class:`~DIRAC.Core.DISET.RequestHandler` are now merge into :py:class:`~DIRAC.TornadoServices.Server.TornadoService`
+- :py:class:`~DIRAC.Core.DISET.private.Service` and :py:class:`~DIRAC.Core.DISET.RequestHandler` are now merge into :py:class:`~DIRAC.Core.Tornado.Server.TornadoService`
 - CallStack from S_ERROR are deleted when they are returned to client.
 - Common config for all services, there is no more specific config/service.
 But you can still give extra config files in the command line when you start a HTTPS server.
 - Server returns HTTP status codes like ``200 OK`` or ``401 Forbidden``.
 Not used by client for now but open possibility for usage with external services (like a REST API)